What is Mahout?

 The Mahout project was started by several people involved in the Apache Lucene (open source search) community with an active interest in machine learning and a desire for robust, well-documented, scalable implementations of common machine-learning algorithms for clustering and categorization.
 The community was initially driven by Ng et al.’s paper “Map-Reduce for Machine Learning on Multicore” (see Resources) but has since evolved to cover much broader machine-learning approaches.
 Mahout also aims to:

 -Build and support a community of users and contributors such that the code outlives any particular contributor’s involvement or any particular company or university’s funding.

 -Focus on real-world, practical use cases as opposed to bleeding-edge research or unproven techniques.

 -Provide quality documentation and examples.

 Interested in mastering Apache Mahout Training?
-Enroll now for FREE demo on Apache Mahout Training.
+Enroll now for FREE demo on Apache Mahout Online Training.

 Although relatively young in open source terms, Mahout already has a large amount of functionality, especially in relation to clustering and CF. Mahout’s primary features are: